ChazCV/league-of-legends-champion-stats/README.md

 # Summary

-league_stats asks the user for a League of Legends champion, the champion level, and the champion inventory.
+league_stats.py asks the user for a League of Legends champion, the champion level, and the champion inventory.
 The champion's health, armor, magic resistance, physical effective health, and magical effective health are returned.

+league_stats.ipynb includes the DataFrames used, and an introduction to a few of the methods that can be used to access and compare the data.

 ### Defining Effective Health:
 Effective health is an alternative method for calculating a champion's defensive stats that ignores the concept of damage reduction and instead applies armor and magic resistance to separate health pools.
 Essentially, assume the enemy physical or magic damage is applied similar to true damage; an attack that deals 100 physical damage would remove 100 health from a champion's physical effective health pool.
 The effective health pools themselves are calculated thus: